Learning Intentions & Success Criteria

 Initially, I started writing them on my whiteboard but then it would get in the way and I’d end up rubbing it off.
 Then I tried printing them out – which took time and wasted paper and ink.

-I recently experimented with this and it has worked a treat!
+I recently experimented with how to display Learning Intentions and Success Criteria and it has worked a treat!

 I have used an A3 sized plastic pocket (it is quite thick and durable).